jouellnyc/BB-ESP32-KIOSK/README.md

 - ESP32 CAM
 https://www.amazon.com/dp/B07WCFGMTF/

-You can buy one with or with the ESP32-CAM-MB
+You can buy one with or with the ESP32-CAM-MB.
+These boards typically have 4 MB of spiram. see https://micropython.org/download/esp32spiram/ for the right firmware.

+This is unlikely to work on a ESP8266 based board w/o modifications, hence the use of a 4 MB board.
+The difference in cost is minimal.

 - FT232RL FTDI Mini USB to TTL Serial Converter Adapter Module